JustinGOSSES/nasa-contractor-jobs-information/README.md

 Again, this is very hand wavy and just observations.
 These aren't rules or guidelines.

+### Remote NASA Contractor Jobs
+Some NASA contractor jobs will now explicitly say in the job advertisement that they are remote friendly.
+However, some of them that are possible to work remotely won't state it is possible to work them remotely.
+You may have to ask.
+The HR contact listed probably won't know, but asking the HR contact to direct the question to the hiring manager if they don't know themselves can be a good tactic.
+I've started to see language like "this job is onsite at " to convey that a job is not remote friendly, but it seems the standard language is still developing.

 ## Who Are NASA Contractor Companies?
 This is less clear than you might expect.